 Lessons Learned From the Edge of Life

-I can't quite figure out what just happened, but I am getting there.
+I can't quite figure out yet what just happened, but I am getting there.
 I nearly died from coronavirus pneumonia.
 My wife, our two sons, their girlfriends and I all met in San Diego for a fantastic Thanksgiving weekend.
-While there all six of us got sick, but only my wife Shelly and I had symptoms … Continue reading Lessons Learned From the Edge of Life
+While there all six of us got sick, but only my wife Shelly and I had … Continue reading Lessons Learned From the Edge of Life

 Growth of Gratitude